e-j-w/ChartOfNuclides/doc/MANUAL.md

 ## Searching

-The search interface is opened by clicking on the search button (magnifying glass icon) in the upper-right corner of the main chart view, or using the keyboard shortcut `Ctrl+F`.
+The search interface is opened by clicking on the search button (magnifying glass icon) in the upper-right corner, or using the keyboard shortcut `Ctrl+F`.
 You can then type a search query using the keyboard, and search results will be shown below in real time.
 Click on a search result (or use the arrow keys to navigate to it and then select it with `Enter`) to navigate to the corresponding region of the chart or show the relevant level/gamma information.

 Example search queries include: